-Develops scholar-practitioners who will learn and practice advanced skills in designing, implementing, and analyzing instruction, use research-based strategies, and demonstrate critical thinking so they can provide an active, positive, and effective classroom environment for elementary students.
+Develops scholar-practitioners who will learn and practice advanced skills in designing, implementing, and analyzing instruction using research-based strategies to provide an active, positive, and effective classroom environment for ESL students.

-- Acacia University offers graduate degrees for educators to achieve their professional goals.
+- \ Acacia University offers graduate degrees for educators to achieve their professional goals.
 Completion of a degree program in itself does not constitute having a professional credential.
 Professional certifications and licenses are governed by boards empowered via State laws and/or professional organizations and commissions.
-Therefore, Acacia programs are NOT a pathway to teacher licensures in the US. - This information is provided per U.S. Federal Regulations, 34 CFR § 668.50 (2016 Rules), 34 CFR § 668.43 (2019 Rules), and in compliance with the State Authorization Reciprocity Agreement (SARA) Manual version 19.2. - Acacia University is an approved institution of the National Council for State Authorization Reciprocity Agreements (NC-SARA) which allows the university to provide distance learning programs and coursework to students located in states other than Arizona.
+Therefore, Acacia programs are NOT a pathway to teacher licensures in the US. - \ This information is provided per U.S. Federal Regulations, 34 CFR § 668.50 (2016 Rules), 34 CFR § 668.43 (2019 Rules), and in compliance with the State Authorization Reciprocity Agreement (SARA) Manual version 19.2. - \ Acacia University is an approved institution of the National Council for State Authorization Reciprocity Agreements (NC-SARA) which allows the university to provide distance learning programs and coursework to students located in states other than Arizona.
 NC-SARA approval does not grant reciprocity or exemption from state professional licensing requirements.